brian-dellabetta/Fusion.jl/docs/src/index.md

 <video class="marginauto" autoplay loop muted playsinline controls src="./single_spin_down.mp4" style="max-height: 40vh;"/>
 ```

-(Note that the blue color is used to denote that this atom is spin-down, its spin points in the opposite direction of the red spin-up atoms shown above).
+(Note that the cyan color is used to denote that this atom is spin-down, its spin points in the opposite direction of the magenta spin-up atoms shown above).

 We need one last piece before the punch line -- another topological phase[^d] allows for two edge modes simultaneously: